 Usually, these are multi-course prix-fixe meals that can bring a normally costly restaurant within easier reach.
-Since summer is the quiet season, some restaurants also have special summer deals – like Antoine’s summer lunch special, where the price is the present year ($20.17!), or Palace Café’s Temperature Lunch special, where the price is the previous day’s heat index (($9.70 after a 97-degree day, for example).
+Since summer is the quiet season, some restaurants also have special summer deals – like Antoine’s summer lunch special, where the price is the same as the current year, for example, $20.20.
+Palace Café’s Temperature Lunch special, where the price is the previous day’s heat index (($9.70 after a 97-degree day, for example).

 Check the latest local news – the New Orleans culinary scene is ever-changing, with places suddenly rising or dropping in quality, opening or closing, or starting to offer a special deal.
 Fortunately, local magazines and websites are constantly dropping the word on the newest developments.
 The food and drink section of Bestofneworleans.com, the website of The Gambit Weekly, reliably produces articles listing seasonal specials, upcoming festivals (and what food vendors will attend), and the latest batch of James Beard Award nominees.
 Nola.com/dining-guide, the web version of the New Orleans Times-Picayune’s food coverage, offers restaurant ratings and top picks.
 And while neither one is an exclusively local outlet, Nola.Eater.com and Thrillist.com/new-orleans both put local writers to work steadily updating their lists of happy hours – and of places able to accommodate dietary needs like gluten-free.
 Lastly, for the podcast-inclined, the series Beyond Bourbon Street offers some great audio versions of the kinds of lists mentioned above, but more in-depth – special shout-out for episode #31, about vegetarian and vegan options.